 Trees Burn While Flowers Bloom

 In the alley around the corner from the Dance the Dance My Girl mural off East 3rd Avenue, you will find this long black and white mural painted by Tyler Keeton Robbins.
-This mural represents B.C.’s natural ecology and how it is being impacted, with trees, smoke, flames and blossoms.
+This mural represents the impact on B.C.’s natural ecology.
 It was also created for the 2017 Vancouver Mural Festival.

 We Are Croutons Floating in Cosmic Soup